(Disclosure: Some of the links below may be affiliate links)

 It is cheaper to do it without actually rebalancing.
 But at some point, if there is too much of an imbalance, an actual rebalancing may be necessary.
 That is if you want to have your portfolio well balanced.

 It makes sense to keep a balanced portfolio during the accumulation phase.
-But, I do not think it is as important as during retirement.
+But, I do not think it is as crucial as during retirement.
 And I think that using your regular investments will be enough for rebalancing.

 Rebalance in retirement?